Hurence/opc-simple/README.md

 * Stream

-When creating a session you should specify the default item refresh rate.
-Depending on the OPC standard you are using, you can specify other properties (e.g. direct read from hardware for OPC-DA).
+When creating a session you should specify some parameters depending on the OPC standard you are using (e.g. direct read from hardware for OPC-DA).

-Sessions should be created and released (beware leaks!) through the Connection obejct.
+Sessions should be created and released (beware leaks!) through the Connection object.

 > SessionProfile and OpcOperations interface extends AutoCloseable interface.
 > Hence you can use the handy *try-with-resources* syntax without taking care about destroying connection or sessions.